Description

 The total funding available is €2000, which is provided by ISBS to fund up to two student awards.
 Each award may be up to €1000 and is available to fund research for up to one year in duration.

-- Sports / Exercise biomechanics
+- Sports biomechanics

 - Sports engineering